ROCm/hipBLASLt/docs/usage.rst

 Introduction
 ====================

-hipBLASLt has extension APIs with prefix hipblasLtExt.
+hipBLASLt has extension APIs with namespace hipblaslt_ext.
+It is C++ compatible only.
 The extensions support:

 1. Run API (Kernel direct launch)